 The Connection Between Shavuot and Pentecost

 The timing of these two holidays is not a mere coincidence.
 They are tied together theologically and spiritually.
-There is a prophetic connection between Shavuot and Pentecost.

 The same day that the Jews were celebrating God’s giving of His Law on tablets of stone, the Holy Spirit came and wrote His Law on the hearts of many, fulfilling prophecy.